syncfusion-content/winui-docs/winui/Pyramid-Chart/Data-label.md

 ---
 layout: post
-title: Data labels in WinUI Pyramid Chart control | Syncfusion
+title: Data labels in WinUI Chart control | Syncfusion
-description: This section explains about how to add and customize the data labels in Syncfusion WinUI Pyramid Chart(SfPyramidChart) control.
+description: This section explains about how to add and customize the data labels in Syncfusion WinUI Chart(SfPyramidChart) control.
 platform: WinUI
 control: SfPyramidChart
 documentation: ug
 ---

-# Data label in WinUI Pyramid Chart (SfPyramidChart)
+# Data label in WinUI Chart (SfPyramidChart)

 To improve the readability of data in the pyramid chart, data points can be easily annotated with data labels.